 There was no outlook written for Kroy Biermann in 2017.
 Check out the latest news below for more on his current fantasy value.

 Kroy Biermann Contract Information:

-Signed a three-year deal with the Falcons in March of 2012.
+Signed a one-year contract with the Bills in August of 2016.

 To instantly reveal our fantasy analysis of every player – including Kroy Biermann – simply subscribe now.

 Age is determined on September 1st of each season.

 |3||FREE AGENT||Free Agent|